Now You Can Help Bail People Out Of Jail Every Time You Buy Something

 That trial may take months or years to happen, if it happens it all.
 And since around 69% of Americans have less than $1,000 in savings, most arrestees are unable to make bail set at a few hundred dollars.
 Coming up with the $10,000 for a felony is unthinkable–and defendants in jail stand a much worse chance of winning their case.

-“We’re really excited to keep onboarding people and generating enough bail money to get people home as quick as possible–so people can to keep their jobs, keep their families, and have semblance of normal life,” he says.
+“We’re really excited to keep onboarding people and generating enough bail money to get people home as quickly as possible–so people can keep their jobs, keep their families, and have a semblance of normal life,” he says.

 Appolition, Ziegler says, “was designed and built with black Americans in mind,” but the tech founder sees the potential for his platform to help people of all races, colors, and creeds–especially in his home state of California, where nearly 500,000 people were arrested for marijuana offenses in the last decade.
 The same ballot initiative that, as of January 1, made the Golden State the world’s largest recreational cannabis market also allows residents to petition courts to change felony pot-related convictions to misdemeanors, as well as wipe away convictions for possessing or growing small amounts of weed.